buildkite-plugins/generate-provenance-attestation-buildkite-plugin/README.md

 #### `artifacts` (string, required)

-A glob pattern to select for artifacts that will be included in the build provenance document.
+A glob pattern to select for artifacts that will be included in the build provenance attestation.

-#### `provenance_filename` (string, required)
+#### `attestation_name` (string, required)

-Filename to use when uploading the build provenance document to artifact storage.
+Name to use when uploading the build provenance attestation to artifact storage.

 ## Usage

 In the example below, the pipeline step builds a gem **awesome-logger-<version>.gem** and uploads it to artifact storage.

-The Generate Build Provenance plugin generates a build provenance document that incorporates the gem file (included by the `artifacts` glob), and uploads the build provenance document to artifact storage as `gem-provenance.json` (as specified by `provenance_filename`).
+The Generate Build Provenance plugin generates a build provenance attestation that incorporates the gem file (included by the `artifacts` glob), and uploads the build provenance attestation to artifact storage as `gem-build-attestation.json` (as specified by `attestation_name`).

-`gem-provenance.json` can then be persisted in later steps or published to a package registry alongside the newly built gem.
+`gem-build-attestation.json` can then be persisted in later steps or published to a package registry alongside the newly built gem.

 ```yaml
 steps: